 Pomatomidae

 Bluefish – Moderately elongated and compressed with separate dorsal fins and a forked caudal fin.
-The jaws have prominent sharp teeth; the lower jaw protrudes slightly.
+Jaws with prominent sharp teeth; lower jaw protruding slightly.
 Opercles with a single broad, flat spine (Kells and Carpenter 2011).

 Pomatomus saltatrix – Bluefish